 Claire has been at the forefront of games development for nearly 20 years, working across production, design and narrative to deliver innovative and award-winning games.
 Before joining Kuju Entertainment in 2000, Claire spent 10 years in the construction industry, where she gained a foundation in project management.
 After releasing Microsoft Train Simulator and EA’s Rail Simulator, Claire went on to work at Media Molecule on Little Big Planet before joining PlayStation’s London Studio in 2009.
 Here, Claire was Production Manager on the seminal Augmented Reality games EyePet Move and PSP, the BAFTA nominated Wonderbook: Book of Spells and its sequel Book of Potions.
 During Wonderbook, Claire led the creative relationship with J. K. Rowling.
 Since PlayStation, Claire has taken time out to concentrate on her writing, as well as completing a proof of concept demo for an AR location based mobile game.
-Most recently, Claire co-founded Harbee Studios, which aims to create inclusive games through a combination of immersive narrative and the latest technologies.
+Claire co-founded Harbee Studios, and now is Studio Manager at Jumpship.

 Marcia is Games Partnership Director at NextGen Skills Academy, an organisation dedicated to working with employers and education to address skills shortages in Games, Animation and VFX.
 She has worked in the Games Industry since the days of the PS1, at great companies including Eidos, THQ and even a spell at PlayStation in Australia.
 She is passionate about creating opportunities for the best UK talent to work in our industry.